 Coming into 2019-20, the Canes’ defence was generally accepted as average.
 However, the season saw a different side of Carolina.
-The Hurricanes’ depth included Skjei and Sami Vatanen, who was added to before the suspension of the season.
-The pairing of Jaccob Slavin and Dougie Hamilton remained consistent and among some of the best defenders in the league.
+The Hurricanes’ depth included Skjei and Sami Vatanen, who was added before the suspension of the season.
+The duo of Jaccob Slavin and Dougie Hamilton remained consistent and one of the best defenders in the league.

 Even without Hamilton and Pesce, Carolina ranked within the league-average.
 If Hamilton can compete, he could serve as a strong leader of the defence core, as he is undoubtedly among the top two-way defencemen in the league.
 Coupled with Slavin, the tandem could undoubtedly serve as a large deterrent for any Rangers attack.

 Throughout the latter half of the regular season, the Rangers surged into an offensive powerhouse.
 Mika Zibanejad led much of the charge for the Blueshirts, leading the league with 23 goals and 36 points in 22 games since Jan.
 31. Zibanejad’s career-high 41 goals rank an impressive fifth in the NHL while his goals-per-game rate at 0.72 was the best in the league this season,

 Unsurprisingly, Artemi Panarin, who was a free-agent addition last summer, is tied for second in assists with 63 and places third in the league with 95 points in 69 appearances.
 Panarin, who is a finalist for both the Hart Trophy and the Ted Lindsay Award, leads the offence alongside Zibanejad in a two-prong attack.
 This tandem led to 3.33 goals per game played.
 Panarin has the potential to lead this series and qualifying round in scoring.